GitMuslim/my-arch-setup-scripts/README.md

 # my-arch-setup-scripts
-a bunch of bash scripts to install some programs that I'm too lazy to do manually
+a bunch of bash scripts to install some programs that I'm too lazy to do manually on every reinstall of arch linux